3dh-de/pishower/README.md

 ### LCD 1602 I2C Display

-SainSmart IIC/I2C/TWI 1602 Serial LCD Module, white on blue backlight, 16x2 chars
+SainSmart IIC/I2C/TWI 1602 Serial LCD Module with HD44780 controller, white on blue backlight, 16x2 chars

 Due to 5VDC TTL level of the I2C module a 3.3V to 5V level changer is needed to connect it with the RPi's GPIOs.